 Fair classification techniques vary in the fairness notions they target and the mechanisms they employ.
 We categorize approaches based on the stage when fairness-enforcing mechanisms are applied.
-(1) Pre-processing approaches attempt to repair biases in the data before training; (2) in-processing approaches modify the learning procedure to include fairness considerations; finally, (3) post-processing approaches modify the predictions made by the classifier.
+(1) Pre-processing approaches attempt to repair biases in the data before training; (2) in-processing approaches modify the learning procedure to include fairness considerations; (3) post-processing approaches modify the classifier predictions.
 For our evaluation, we select approaches that span all three stages and target a representative variety of fairness notions, including causal and non-causal associations, observation- and intervention-level techniques.
 Figure 5 overviews our chosen approaches.
 We proceed to provide a high-level description of the approaches in each category, underscoring their similarities and differences.
-(More details are in the Appendix).
+(Details are in [2]).